Narragansett Special: Historical notes

 On September 19, 1953, Sailed Away, with New England riding legend Anthony DeSpirito "up" for trainer R. E. Harper and Rhode Island–based Vigilant Stable, became the only local outfit to win the Special.

 1954 revealed Alfred G. Vanderbilt II in the paddock as his Social Outcast was saddled for a popular 3-length victory.
 The purse swelled to $42,450, making it the richest running.
 It also had the largest field as 18 horses made the post.
 Social Outcast broke from the 15 hole and as jockey Eric Guerin made the lead he lost his right stirrup in deep stretch.
 Guerin did well to remain on the horse as "Old Sosh" bolted towards the outside rail.

 Vanderbilt, after reducing the size of his racing stable through a dispersal sale, brought another star from his class of 1950 to Gansett.
 The six year old Find capped his 1956 season with an easy three length victory in the Special.

 By the late 1950s, attendance and betting handle were down at the track.
 It was harder to attract the best horses to the region and Narragansett Park and the Special declined in prestige.
 Without a breeding industry in New England, the quality of horse racing throughout the area went into a steep decline.
 There were also betting scandals.
 The purse was lowered to $25,000 added in 1955 and did not keep pace with other top races.
+That year did have Jim Conzelman coach of the NFL world champion Providence Steam Rollers of 1928 present the winning trophy to owner Sam Tufano after Wise Margin's impressive score.

 Finally, in 1963, one last future Hall of Fame horse, Gun Bow (inducted HoF:1999), won his first stakes race in the Narragansett Special.
 He drew off by 13 lengths with jockey Steve Brooks aboard.
 Gun Bow would gain fame by having stirring duels with Kelso, the unofficial "horse of the 1960s".
 In true 'Gansett fashion, the race was run on a Friday and drew a paid attendance of 6,877.

 The 1963 running was the 29th, and final, edition of this once special race.